abhisheksharma026/proxy-guided-clustering/README.md

 ✅ **Proxy Learning with GBDTs:**
 KMeans enhanced by density-predicted signals, simulating behavior of density-aware models like DBSCAN.
+Train GBR to regress the LOF-derived "density score" using original features.
+The regressor now learns a mapping from raw features to density, approximating local structure.

+KMeans now clusters based on:
+- Original feature geometry
+- Learned density structure

 ✅ **Region-wise Normalized LOF:**
 Improves robustness and interpretability by adapting LOF to local structures.
+LOF gives us a way to estimate how central/dense a point is in its neighborhood.
+But LOF is non-differentiable, non-parametric, and hard to scale for large datasets.
+Local normalization of LOF across KMeans-defined regions creates a smoothed, interpretable proxy for "density score".

 ✅ **Hybrid Evaluation with Gower Distance:**
 Gower distance adds cohesion interpretability beyond geometric metrics.

+GBR bridges the gap between:
+- Unsupervised structure (via LOF)
+- Supervised function approximation (via regression)
+- And density-aware clustering (via augmented KMeans)

 ✅ **Early-Stopped Regressor:**
 Optimized GBR via validation-based early stopping to prevent proxy overfitting.